GEANT/edugain-oidf-pilot/README.md

 ## Pilot Participation

 Pilot participation is reserved to current eduGAIN Participants as listed on the eduGAIN Members page, https://technical.edugain.org/status.
 Of course, an eduGAIN Participant can nominate or aknowledge the participation of anyone on its behalf.
+Here you can find all the technical information needed to set up your own Trust Anchor/Intermediate Authority, in order to submit a pilot participation request please refer to the eduGAIN WIKI [https://wiki.geant.org/display/eduGAIN/eduGAIN+-+Open+ID+Federation+Pilot](https://wiki.geant.org/display/eduGAIN/eduGAIN+-+Open+ID+Federation+Pilot), or ask to [<support@edugain.org>](mailto:support@edugain.org).

-### Requirements
+### Intermediate Authorities Requirements

 In order to participate to the pilot, you should have set up your own OpenID Federation Trust Anchor (TA) that will be registered as a Subordinate Entity to the eduGAIN Trust Anchor.
 From the eduGAIN point of view, the participant
-Trust Anchor will be seen as an Intermediate Authority, which is the main term that will be used in this documentation.
+Trust Anchor is an Intermediate Authority, which is the main term that will be used in this documentation.

 > [!IMPORTANT]
 > Please be aware that the current requirements are going to change in the course